dbrekalo/json-api-resource/README.md

 ### Features
 * query and alter dataset attribute and relation values
 * normalize data to custom schema format
-* manipulate and create resources with extendable model and collection utilities
+* manipulate and create resources with extend-able model and collection utilities

 ---